riezebosch/PolymorphicJsonTypeInfoResolver/README.md

 as the type discriminator.

 > **Note:** Using the type name for discriminator may result in unstable contracts since you will not be able to deserialize
 > data when you change the type name as part of some refactoring!
+Instead consider to add all types individually and verify
+> for completeness.

 ## Advanced Features